 - Additional supporting activities to protect public health

-The EDQM has established a business continuity plan to anticipate and mitigate risks of disruption to our activities, so that the standards necessary for the production and release of medicines by pharmaceutical manufacturers and for market surveillance testing by Official Medicines Control Laboratories (OMCLs) remain available during this pandemic.
+The EDQM has established a business continuity plan to anticipate and mitigate risks of disruption to its activities, so that the standards necessary for the production and release of medicines by pharmaceutical manufacturers and for market surveillance testing by Official Medicines Control Laboratories (OMCLs) remain available during this pandemic.

 In addition, the European Pharmacopoeia Archives, which are available to all users with an up-to-date subscription (print or electronic), have been recently updated with the three volumes of the 10th Edition (10.0).

 The EDQM is ensuring the supply of our reference standards to help maintain the availability of quality medicines in Europe and beyond.
-Due to the outbreak, the functioning of the EDQM laboratory, manufacturing and logistics entities has been adapted and reinforced to protect the health, safety and security of staff while they continue to develop, produce and dispatch our reference standards.
+Due to the outbreak, the functioning of the EDQM laboratory, manufacturing and logistics entities has been adapted and reinforced to protect the health, safety and security of staff while they continue to develop, produce and dispatch reference standards.

 All on-site inspections have been postponed until further notice, due to current travel restrictions around the globe.
+The EDQM is monitoring GMP compliance of sites through exchange of information with international partners and distant assessments.

 OMCL Network: quality control of medicines, including Official Control Authority Batch Release procedure